 Virginia.
 After the defeat at Philippi, Colonel George A Porterfield was succeeded in command of Confederate forces in western Virginia by Confederate Brigadier-General Robert Selden Garnett.
 The companies of Confederate recruits present at Philippi joined various regiments, including the 9th Virginia Battalion Infantry, the 25th Virginia Infantry, 31st Virginia Infantry, 11th Virginia Cavalry, and 14th Virginia Cavalry.
 The Barbour Lighthorse Cavalry, commanded by Captain William Jenkins, was disbanded after the retreat from Philippi.
 Garnett’s consolidated force was designated the Army of the Northwest.

 USA: The West Indies Squadron of the US Navy was established.

-USA: Captain Garrett J Pendergrast USN assumed command of the West Indies Squadron of the US Navy.
+USA: Captain Garrett J Pendergrast assumed command of the West Indies Squadron of the US Navy.

 Commander in Chief: President Abraham Lincoln

 Atlantic Blockading Squadron: Silas Horton Stringham

 Gulf Blockading Squadron: William Mervine

 Western Gunboat Flotilla: John Rodgers